This page is for henna on the skin. Click the banner below for hair henna instructions.

 More About Essential Oils in Henna Paste

 Are essential oils needed to mix henna?
-Technically, no, they aren't, but
+Technically, no, they aren't required, but

 if you want great henna stains, the right essential oils are necessary.

-terpineol, geraniol, cineol, cedrol, and linalool, but not oils containing these are safe.
+terpineol, geraniol, cineol, cedrol, and linalool, but not all oils containing these compunds are skin safe.

 Don't worry about these technical names.
 Below is a list of oils that work